MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-Label.md

 ```

 ### -ApplyDynamicWatermarkingEnabled
-The ApplyDynamicWatermarkingEnabled parameter enables dynamic watermarking for a specific label.
+The ApplyDynamicWatermarkingEnabled parameter enables dynamic watermarking for a specific label that applies encryption.
 Valid values are:

 - $true: Enables dynamic watermarking for a specific label.
 - $false: Disables dynamic watermarking for a specific label.

 You set the watermark text with the DynamicWatermarkDisplay parameter.
+For more information about using dynamic watermarks for supported apps, see [Dynamic watermarks](https://learn.microsoft.com/purview/encryption-sensitivity-labels#dynamic-watermarks).

 ```yaml
 Type: System.Boolean